Guro Reiten: Chelsea

 On 31 May 2019, Reiten signed with the Women's Super League (WSL) side Chelsea.
 It was reported that the transfer fee was around 100,000 Norwegian kroner.
 In her first season with Chelsea, Reiten made 23 appearances and scored 7 goals across all competitions.
 She featured less frequently for Chelsea in the 2020–21 season, mostly coming off the bench, scoring one goal in nineteen league appearances.
 In the same season, she scored in the 2021 FA Women's League Cup final against Bristol City as Chelsea retained the trophy.
 Reiten's third season at Chelsea saw her play more often as a left wing-back.
 In this campaign, Reiten scored eleven goals and earned a place in the PFA WSL Team of the Year.

 In 2022–23, Reiten won her fourth consecutive WSL title with Chelsea and made 39 appearances in all competitions, the most of any player in the squad.
 She scored 13 goals across the season, including the winning goal in the first leg of the Champions League quarter-final against Lyon, and also scored Chelsea's only goal in the 2–1 aggregate semi-final defeat against Barcelona.
 At the start of the 2023–24 season in October, Reiten scored a 96th-minute equaliser against Manchester City in a 1–1 draw.
 In the same month, she suffered an ankle ligament injury and was sidelined until December.
 During this period, she extended her contract with Chelsea until 2026 and was nominated for the 2023 Ballon d'Or Féminin.

 In the final home game of the 2023–24 season against Bristol City, Reiten scored four goals in an 8–0 win, putting Chelsea one goal ahead of Manchester City on goal difference with two games to go.
 On the final day of the season, she provided two assists in a 6–0 win against Manchester United to win her fifth successive WSL title as Chelsea won the title on goal difference.

+At the time of her departure from Chelsea in March 2026, Reiten had made 207 appearances and scored 59 goals for the club.

+Gotham FC

+On 12 March 2026, Reiten joined National Women's Soccer League (NWSL) club Gotham FC.
+Initially joining on loan from Chelsea, she signed for the club on a permanent deal as a free agent on 1 July 2026 after her contract with Chelsea expired, signing a three-year deal until 2029.
+She made her NWSL debut on 25 April 2026, starting at left-back in place of the injured Lilly Reale in a 3–0 victory over Bay FC.